mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ---
 title: "The Fairest of Them All"
-date: "2019-01-07"
+date: "2019-01-08"
 featured_image: "fairest_of_them_all.jpg"
 caption: "A mathematical exploration of fairness."
 featured_image_caption: "Playing a (hopefully fair) board game.
 Image credit: Brendan Humphreys from Pexels."
 ---

-Whether it's a game on the playground or a policy proposal on Capitol Hill, debates about the fairness of our society are commonplace.
+Whether it's a game on the playground or a policy proposal on Capitol Hill, debates about fairness are commonplace.
 But what does it mean for something to be fair?
-It seems like there's not always strong consensus.

-Part of this may have to do with the fact that fairness itself can be a fuzzy term.
 It's a word that many of use frequently, but fewer of us (myself included) would be able to rigorously define.

-So let's think a bit more critically about what it means to be fair.
-As with everything else I write here, I'd like to take a mathematical approach (at least until I can't anymore).
-In this story, we'll explore a few different meanings of fairness, some more mathematical than others.
-By surveying the landscape, we can start to develop a framework for thinking about fairness more precisely.
+In this story, I'd like to think more critically about what it means to be fair.
+We'll explore a few different meanings of fairness, and by surveying the landscape, we can start to develop a framework for thinking about fairness more precisely.
 We'll see where mathematics can help in the formulation of fairness, and where our modeling falls short.
 We'll also examine research that suggests we are, in some sense, hard-wired to favor fairness.

 In general, fairness can get complicated.
 But in some cases, it's relatively straightforward to define and even measure.
 Let's start simple and begin with some